 For the third year, the entire freshman class will be participating in a group service project.
 This year, they will be packing 55,000 meals in two hours for Rise Against Hunger, an international hunger relief organization.
 In March of 2018, as part of a spring break mission trip to Cap-Haitien, Haiti, students will have the opportunity to serve Rise Against Hunger meals to elementary students at College John Wesley.

 “It is a powerful experience for students to pack meals during New Student Orientation and then to serve those same meals to children living in poverty,” said Vice President for Religious Life and Campus Chaplain Rev. Kelli Taylor.
 “The awareness of how one act of compassion can change a life comes full circle.”

 The university is seeing record enrollment in graduate programs.
 New programs this year include the Master of Education with concentrations in Physical Education and Coaching and Athletic Administration.
 The Health Care Administration Graduate Certificate will also begin this semester.
-The third cohort of Doctor of Physical Therapy student will begin this semester as the first students prepare to graduate from the program in May 2018.
+The third cohort of Doctor of Physical Therapy students will begin this semester as the first students prepare to graduate from the program in May 2018.